flows through a beautiful narrow red rock canyon that starts on the slopes of Kanarra Mountain, a few miles north of the

 Kanarraville is 12 miles south of Cedar City, close to I-15.
 The trailhead for the hike up Kanarra Creek is reached by driving east along 100 North Street, a road which soon becomes a gravel track as it ascends quite steeply up the side of the cliffs, then bends right and passes over a small ridge, site of a water tank and some old buildings, giving nice views over the bushy, reddish hillsides to the east and the flatlands of the valley to the west.
 From here the track descends towards the creek and later crosses it twice, before ending close to the canyon mouth.
-In recent times the canyon has become very popular, with an estimated 40,000 people visiting per year (2016), on account of which the access track has been closed to public vehicles and the hike has to begin at the edge of town (parking fee $10), adding a quarter of a mile to the walk.
-Free parking is available along Main Street in the town center.
+In recent times the canyon has become very popular, with an estimated 40,000 people visiting per year (2016), on account of which the access track has been closed to public vehicles and the hike has to begin from a parking lot at the edge of town, adding a quarter of a mile to the walk.
 Because of the increased popularity, and the need to protect the town's water supply, which comes from the creek, the place has, since 2019 become even more regulated, with introduction of a permit system; price $12 per person, limited to 150 per day (see www.kanarrafalls.com/tickets

 Photographs15 views of Kanarra Creek